- Shopify is great for getting your business online quickly and easily.

 A foreign-owned U.S. corporation is not subject to the branch profits tax.
 A foreign corporation that does not have a permanent establishment in the U.S. is not subject to the branch profits tax.
 If a foreign corporation has a permanent establishment in the U.S., it will be subject to the 30% branch profits tax, which may be reduced by the tax treaty with your home country.
 A single-member LLC that is disregarded for U.S. tax purposes will have a different U.S. tax result depending on various factors including tax treaties.

 Another important component is which state is best to form your U.S. company to sell through your Shopify store.
 As a U.S. resident, the most common is to form an entity in your home state.
-However, Nevada does offer another layer of protection and complexity, even though foreign qualification into your home state will be required based upon the multi-state taxation rules.
+However, Nevada does offer another layer of protection and complexity, even though foreign qualification into your home state will be required based on the multi-state taxation rules.
 Most CPAs will advise you to “keep things simple” and form an entity in your home state, which is not always best.

 Non-residents, on the other hand, have more options because they are not personally domiciled in the U.S. The most common choices are Delaware, Nevada, and Wyoming.